Azure/Spark-Operationalization-On-Azure/README.md

 #### Provision your ACR

-If you have not already done so, install version 2.0 of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-az-cli2) on local machine.
+If you have not already done so, install version 2.0 of the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-az-cli2) on your local machine.

 Once the Azure CLI is installed, open a command prompt and run the following command to set up the ACR: